 As always, see a podiatrist as he or she will assist in finding a regimen that suits you.
 A podiatrist can also prescribe you any needed medication.

-If you have any questions please feel free to contact our office located in Cypress, TX .
+If you have any questions please feel free to contact our offices located in Cypress and Houston, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.